 What types of singlespeed bike are there?

 You can find a singlespeed version of any style of bike – be it road, mountain bike or gravel.
 Many also choose to convert geared bikes to one gear.

 The classic fixie of the mid-2000s was a flat-bar bike with road-like geometry, although you can also find drop-bar road and gravel bikes with a single gear.

 Singlespeed configuration is also an option for mountain bikes, while all track bikes are fixed gear.

 Why would you want a fixie?

-There’s a host of reasons why you might want to try riding a singlespeed or fixed gear bike.
+There are a host of reasons why you might want to try riding a singlespeed or fixed-gear bike.

 We’re fans of them here at BikeRadar as a refreshing alternative to the technically complex bikes we usually ride and test.
 They’re also good fun.

-Drop the gears and there’s a load of stuff you lose with them: derailleurs, cassette, combined shift/brake levers.
+If you drop the gears, there’s a load of stuff you lose with them: derailleurs, cassette, combined shift/brake levers.
 The bits you’re left with tend to be simpler and sturdier too.

 A singlespeed bike will usually come with a wider chain, chainring and sprocket than a geared bike, so, provided you look after them, they should last longer.